Gochujang Cucumber Salad (Oi Muchim)

 Toss well to coat the cucumber slices evenly with the dressing.

-Let the salad marinate in the refrigerator for at least 15-30 minutes to allow the flavors to meld together.
+Let the salad marinate in the refrigerator for 15-30 minutes to allow the flavors to meld together.

 Before serving, sprinkle toasted sesame seeds over the salad.
-You can also garnish with fresh cilantro or green onions for added freshness and flavor.
+For added freshness and flavor, garnish with fresh cilantro or green onions.

-Serve the salad chilled as a refreshing side dish or a light appetizer.
+Serve the Korean cucumber salad chilled as a refreshing side dish or a light appetizer.
 Enjoy!

 Note – Feel free to adjust the quantities of the ingredients according to your taste preferences.
 You can make the salad spicier by adding more gochujang or sweeter by increasing the amount of honey or sugar.